Monopoles and Landau-Ginzburg Models II: Floer Homology: Introduction

-from the strict cobordism category $\Cob_s$ to the category of $\NR$-modules. \end{theorem}
+from the strict cobordism category $\Cob_s(\Sigma,\fd)$ to the category of finitely generated $\NR_2$-modules. \end{theorem}

-However, since the group $\HM_*(\y)$ is not finitely generated in general, this ideal version is not realistic, unless suitable completions of $\HM_*(\y)$ is considered as in \cite[Definition 23.1.3]{Bible}.
-In practice, one can work instead with the strict \spinc cobordism category $\SCob_s$: each object $(\y,\bs)$ of $\SCob_s$ is coupled with a relative \spinc structure, with morphism sets being the same as those of $\Cob_s$.
-In order to deal with the orientation issue and define the group over $\Z$, it is necessary to take the enlargement $\SCob_{s,b}$, which includes a base-point of the configuration space for each $(\y,\bs)\in \SCob_s$; see Definition \ref{D24.8}.
+In general, the Floer homology group $\HM_*(\y)$ might be infinitely generated over the base ring, and a completion of $\HM_*(\y)$ (as considered in \cite[Definition 23.1.3]{Bible}) is necessary in order to state this functoriality.
+In this paper, we work instead with the strict \spinc cobordism category $\SCob_s=\SCob_s(\Sigma, \fd)$, where each object $(\y,\bs)$ is now equipped with a relative \spinc structure, and whose morphism sets are same as those of $\Cob_s$.
+In order to deal with the orientation issue, one has to consider an enlargement $\SCob_{s,b}$ of $\SCob_s$, which includes a base-point of the configuration space for each object $(\y,\bs)\in \SCob_s$; see Definition \ref{D24.8}.

 \begin{theorem} Let $\NR$ be the Novikov ring defined over $\Z$.
 Then the monopole Floer homology $\HM_*$ extends to a covariant functor: